Hawaii-Bioinformatics/ViralEmbed/large_context/scripts/README.md

 This script is used to rank pairs of proteins in a genome

-inputs are
+inputs are:
-Fasta file of proteins
+- Fasta file of proteins
-Attention file of complete genome.
+- Attention file of complete genome.